LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Attainments/Unbound Fate.md

 - A supernatural compulsion to do something she does not wish to do is directed at her.
 - A supernatural effect is changing her destiny.

-The mage is immediately aware when one of the above circumstances applies, and may protect herself by spending a point of Mana.
+The mage is immediately aware when one of the above circumstances applies, and may protect herself by spending a point of [[Mana]].

 The character enters a [[Clash of Wills]] with the intruding power, using her [[Gnosis]] + [[Fate]].